-The Bondi project consists of the Djarkadougou (168 km2) permit, which is located in the Bougouriba province.
+The Bondi project consists of the Djarkadougou (168 km2) permit, which relates to properties located in the Bougouriba province.
 The Company owns a 100% interest in the permit.
 This permit was renewed in August 2012 for its final three-year term.
-However the Company applied for and received the approval of an exceptional three-year extension of the permit which will expire on August 18, 2018.
+However, the Company applied for and received the approval of an exceptional three-year extension of the permit which will expire on August 18, 2018.

-8. ROYALTY-BASED OBLIGATION
+7. ROYALTY-BASED OBLIGATION